Skip to main content

 AI/ML powered software

-Automatically detects wastewater quality events through its Artificial Intelligence (AI) and Machine Learning (ML) models
+Automatically detects wastewater quality events through its AI & ML models (such as anomaly and pattern detection)

 Dashboard